nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Generating types

-Assuming that we use the schema first approach and have enabled the typings generation feature (with `outputAs: 'class'` as shown in the [previous](/graphql/quick-start) chapter), once you run the application it should generate the following file:
+Assuming that we use the schema first approach and have enabled the typings generation feature (with `outputAs: 'class'` as shown in the [previous](/graphql/quick-start) chapter), once you run the application it will generate the following file (in the location you specified in the `GraphQLModule.forRoot()` method.
+For example, in `src/graphql.ts`)

 ```typescript
 export class Author {